Zeuss

 Christopher Harris (born April 1, 1972), known professionally as Chris "Zeuss" Harris or simply Zeuss, is an American record producer.

 Biography

 Zeuss is best known in the worlds of hard rock, heavy metal music, hardcore punk, and metalcore.
 He has engineered, produced, mixed, and mastered albums by a number of high-profile acts, including Rob Zombie, Queensrÿche, Demon Hunter, Suicide Silence, Suffocation, Municipal Waste, Soulfly, Chimaira, Throwdown, Whitechapel, Bleeding Through, Kataklysm, and God Forbid.
 He’s made over a half dozen records each with Shadows Fall (including the band’s most commercially successful album, The War Within) and Hatebreed.
 His relationship with Hatebreed extends to affiliated projects, including Kingdom of Sorrow, Jasta, and numerous artists signed to singer Jamey Jasta's Stillborn Records.

+Zeuss owns Planet Z Recording Studios in Massachusetts, where many of the records he has produced were mixed or recorded.

 Rob Zombie, Joey Jordison, and Max Cavalera are among the musicians who have complimented Zeuss in the press.